Raw milk: Slovenia

 Raw milk has been available from refrigerated milk vending machines (mlekomati) all over the country since 2010.
 The milk sold in the machines is subject to stringent regular control.

 As of 2018, raw milk is also available in shops.
 The Slovenian National Institute of Public Health advises that consuming fresh milk from a milk machine that is not heat-treated (boiled) can pose a health risk.

+Spain

+The sale of raw milk to consumers has been illegal in Spain since 1990.
+In the autonomous community of Catalonia, it has been legal to sell raw milk since 2018.
+There had been proposals under previous Spanish governments to legalize the sale nationwide.
+This was suspended indefinitely in 2018.

+Turkey

+Raw milk is sold in Turkey, usually in local markets or by producers in villages.
+At these points of sale, raw milk is usually offered to the consumer in glass bottles or plastic containers.
+Businesses that produce raw milk in Turkey must undergo regular health checks, per government regulations.